xpack/web-doxygen/website/docs/api/files/src-dotdirdeps-cpp.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Writes DOT code for opening a cluster subgraph to stream.</p>
+Writes DOT code for opening a cluster subgraph to stream.

-<p>Ancestor clusters directly get a label.
+Ancestor clusters directly get a label.
 Other clusters get a plain text node with a label instead.
-This is because the plain text node can be used to draw dependency relationships.</p>
+This is because the plain text node can be used to draw dependency relationships.

-<p>Definition at line 179 of file <a href="/web-doxygen/docs/api/files/src/dotdirdeps-cpp">dotdirdeps.cpp</a>.</p>
+Definition at line 179 of file <a href="/web-doxygen/docs/api/files/src/dotdirdeps-cpp">dotdirdeps.cpp</a>.

 <div class="doxyProgramListing">